Skip to content

 Interior and technology

-The e-3008 is the first of a new generation of Peugeot models, bringing with it a sizeable evolution in terms of layout, technology and materials… which is a wordy way of saying it has a bit of a wow factor.
+The 3008 is the first of a new generation of Peugeot models, bringing with it a sizeable evolution in terms of layout, technology and materials… which is a wordy way of saying it has a bit of a wow factor.
+Certainly more so than the Tiguan or Kuga.

-Sure, the e-3008 continues the brand's 'i-Cockpit' tradition, with a small steering wheel that you look over to see your digital dials, but it's a new steering wheel with redesigned buttons.
+Sure, the 3008 continues the brand's i-Cockpit tradition, with a small steering wheel that you look over to see your digital dials, but it's a new steering wheel with redesigned buttons.
 They move when you press them, but do look a little bit plasticky.
 The gearshift paddles are new too, and thankfully the entire paddle moves when you give them a tug, unlike on previous Peugeots.
-Here, they adjust the regenerative braking effort of the electric motor.
+In the e-3008 they adjust the regenerative braking effort of the electric motor.
 Indicator-stalk enthusiasts will note that these are new too.
 How exciting.

 Standard equipment levels are strong though.
 Entry-level Allure models get the big screen and custom shortcut screen, along with a wireless phone charger, a dash of ambient lighting under the central screens, comfy cloth seats and a reversing camera and rear parking sensors.
 Top-spec GT models add adaptive cruise control, front parking sensors, more extensive ambient lighting, heated Alcantara front seats and fancier pixel LED headlights with adaptive high beams.